-The day may be hectic and stressful but the night can be different.
+The day may be hectic and stressful, but the night can be different.

-At the end of each day, you can experience an atmosphere which offers stress relief and peaceful relaxation.
+At the end of each day, you can experience an atmosphere that offers stress relief and peaceful relaxation.
 You do not have to retire at bedtime weighed down with the burdens of the passing day.
 Plus, you can wake up with the energy you need to manage the new day.